 - gifted and talented students

-This may be achieved by:
+This may be achieved through:

 - psycho educational assessment and recommendations for support